Gius Named Leader

 David Gius, MD, PhD

-David Gius, MD, PhD, has been named Interim Co-Leader of the Women’s Cancer Research Program at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, while a nationwide search to identify the next permanent leader of the program is ongoing.
+David Gius, MD, PhD, has been named Leader of the Women’s Cancer Research Program at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, a position he has served in interim since February, 2014.
 Gius, a nationally recognized radiation oncologist and researcher, is a Professor in the Department of Radiation Oncology at Northwestern University Feinberg School of Medicine.

 Gius joined Northwestern in 2012 from Vanderbilt University’s Ingram Cancer Center.
 He has published more than 90 peer-reviewed manuscripts in many prestigious journals, including Nature, Cancer Cell, Science, Molecular Cell, PNAS, Molecular and Cellular Biology, and Cancer Research.
 His research is funded by three R01 grants from the NCI, and he is a member of the National Institutes of Health Radiation and Therapeutics and Biology Study Section.